John Murray (physician)

-Dr John Murray FRSE FGS (1778–1820) was a 19th century British physician and prominent scientist, working in the fields of physics, chemistry, and geology, and described by Brydges as a "Chemical Philiospher".
+Dr John Murray FRSE FGS (1778–1820) was a 19th century British medical doctor and scientist, working in the fields of physics, chemistry, and geology, and described by Brydges as a "Chemical Philiospher".
 His first important published work, "Elements of Chemistry", appeared when he was only 23.

 Life

 He was born in Edinburgh in 1778 and educated at the High School.
-He studied Medicine at St Andrews University graduating around 1798.
+He studied medicine at St Andrews University graduating around 1798.

-He appears in Edinburgh again in 1810 as a lecturer in Chemistry.
+He appears in Edinburgh again in 1810 as a lecturer in chemistry.
 He later also lectured in Materia Medica, Pharmacy and Natural Philosophy (Physics).

-In 1812 he was elected a Fellow of the Royal Society of Edinburgh for his contributions to Geology, his proposers being Thomas Charles Hope, Robert Jameson, and Sir George Steuart Mackenzie.
+In 1812 he was elected a Fellow of the Royal Society of Edinburgh for his contributions to geology, his proposers being Thomas Charles Hope, Robert Jameson, and Sir George Steuart Mackenzie.
 He was made a Fellow of the Royal College of Physicians of Edinburgh in 1815 and was also elected a Fellow of the Royal Geographical Society of London.
 He presented 28 papers to the Royal Society, the most important relating to proposals for a safety lamp for miners.

 He received his doctorate (MD) in 1814.

 He lived at 31 Nicolson Street in south Edinburgh and died there on 22 July 1820.

 Family

-His children included Dr John Murray (1798–1873) who emigrated to Australia and died in Melbourne.
+His children included Dr John Murray (1798–1873), who emigrated to Australia and died in Melbourne.